testbenchcc/markdown-notes-app/roadmap.md

 - [x] Markdown checkboxes are not rendering (implemented)
 - [x] Indentations are not rendering.
 Some indents are 2 spaces. (implemented)

+## v1.2.9 - New notes and file tree

+- [x] Creating a new and deleting notes closes all items in the file tree.
+The file tree items should only close after the page loads.
+- [x] Update the file tree to use icons.
+Use (static\icons\folder-closed.png) for the closed folders and  (static\icons\folder-open.png) open folders.
+Use (static\icons\file-single.png) for the files.
+- [x] Make the files and folders different collors if possible.
+Subtle.

 ## - trouble items

 - [-] When switching between editor and reader modes, keep note scroll positions aligned